Sanoy2/Permutations/README.md

 This application was build using .Net Core 2.2 on Linux.

-It should by build by typing:
+It should be built by typing:

 ``` dotnet build ```